A beginner's guide to starting RC Drifting (Ver. 2026)

 Entry Level

-Digital brushless servo, half aluminum half plastic casing, comes in black, red and purple anodized colors, fully programmable through Yokomo’s program card or USB tuner with settings easy for beginners to understand
+Yokomo digital brushless servo, half aluminum half plastic casing, comes in black, red and purple anodized colors, fully programmable through Yokomo’s program card or USB tuner with settings easy for beginners to understand.

 Mid-Level

-Digital brushless servo, half aluminum half plastic casing, high voltage 7.4V servo for increase in speed and torque, fully programmable through Futaba’s s.bus link through transmitter or USB tuner
+Digital brushless servo, half aluminum half plastic casing, high voltage 7.4V servo for increase in speed and torque, fully programmable through Futaba’s s.bus link through transmitter or USB tuner, compatible with Futaba SR or UR Mode.

 Digital brushless servo, half plastic half aluminum casing, high voltage 7.4V servo for increase in speed and torque, fully programmable through Sanwa’s SSL link directly through transmitter or program card